Orange County Divorce Attorneys

 Child support and child custody are often the most highly contested items throughout divorce, and it is important to come to an agreement and continue to ensure that the terms of this agreement are met throughout your child’s life.
 If you should be receiving child support, the child support agreement is a way to ensure that your former spouse follows their obligations.
 If you are supposed to have your children every other weekend, the child custody agreement will ensure that your former spouse relinquishes control of your children at the appropriate time.

-At Boyd Law, our divorce law attorneys in Orange County are committed to family.
-That means we can serve you in any way you desire.
+At Boyd Law, our divorce and family law attorneys in Orange County are committed to family.
+That means our law offices can serve you in any way you desire.
 Some of our most popular family law practice areas include:

 Divorce.
 When the wedding bells ring, nobody envisions the harsh reality of divorce.
 However, people change, issues arise, and sometimes it’s the best answer.
 Whether you realize it or not, you have much to lose in a divorce case.
 At Boyd Law, it’s our goal to make sure you walk away in the best position possible.

 Child Support.
 At Boyd Law, we have families of our own and understand the sense of responsibility you have to support your children financially and emotionally.
-On the financial side of things, we help clients make sure their children are comfortably supported with the resources they need to succeed in life.
-In the midst of a confusing divorce, we will stand by your side and work through tough issues.
+On the financial side of things, our law offices help clients make sure their children are comfortably supported with the resources they need to succeed in life.
+In the midst of a confusing divorce, our Orange County family law attorneys will stand by your side and work through tough family law issues.

 Child Custody.
 One of the most important legal aspects of a divorce is the custody of your children.
 If you are concerned about where your children will end up and want to ensure they are properly cared for, we are prepared to assist you.
-We have years of experience relentlessly fighting for child custody and know how the system works.
+Our Orange County divorce lawyers have years of experience relentlessly fighting for child custody and know how the system works.

 Asset Protection Strategies.
 Divorce has a way of affecting every area of your life.
 While your children are most important, your assets are also very valuable.
 Don’t let a divorce tear apart everything you’ve spent your life working for.
-At Boyd Law, we represent clients looking to protect their assets from painful divorces.
-We will work alongside you and make certain you are aware of all the assets that are at stake, who has legal right to them, and how you can walk away with what you rightly deserve.
+At Boyd Law, our family law attorneys represent clients looking to protect their assets from painful divorces.
+Our law offices work alongside you and make certain you are aware of all the assets that are at stake, who has legal right to them, and how you can walk away with what you rightly deserve.

 And More.
 As a full-service family law firm, we also offer legal assistance for issues like child visitation, legal separation, alimony, paternity, annulments, spousal support, step parent adoption, domestic partnership, modification of support, complex property division, prenuptial/postnuptial agreements, and property settlement.